bnewm0609/qa-decontext/README.md

         additional_contexts: Additional context to use in the decontextualization (eg papers that are cited in the snippet).
         pipeline: The pipeline to run on the snippet.
 If not provided, a default retrieval-based pipeline will be run.
         return_metadata: Flag for returning the PaperSnippet object with intermediate outputs.
 (See below).
+        cache_states: The cache states to use for each step of the pipeline.
+If None, the default cache state is used.
+If a single CacheState is given, it is used for all steps.
+If a list of CacheStates is given, the ith CacheState is used for the ith step.

     Returns:
         string with the decontextualized version of the snippet.